 As with most all earbuds, the PistonBuds feature angled nozzles that fit comfortably in your ear.
 You’re afforded few provisions aside from three pairs of silicone ear tips (small, medium, and large).
 They’re easy to install and seem fairly tear-resistant.

 As of this review, the only reason you should download the 1MORE MUSIC app is if you need to update the 1MORE PistonBuds.
 Otherwise, the app is next to useless: you can’t remap the controls, equalize the sound, or locate the earbuds.
 These software features could all be added in a future app update, but for now, all it does is clearly displays the battery life of each earbud and the case.
 Otherwise, reserve the space on your phone for something fun like Among Us.

-What Bluetooth codecs do the 1MORE PistonBuds support?
+What Bluetooth codecs does the 1MORE PistonBuds support?

 You might like: Best aptX headphones

 Bluetooth multipoint isn’t supported, so you need to disconnect from one device before connecting to another.
 This feature omission isn’t a huge inconvenience and is to be expected at this price point.
 A bigger drawback to the PistonBuds’ connection quality is that there’s a very distracting audio-visual delay when streaming video content.
 There was also a delay from the time I made any command via the touch panels, to when the earbuds actually communicated with my Samsung Galaxy S10e to execute the command.